|Link to Missouri Botanical Garden Plant Finder||Link to Five Springs Farm Plant Information Sheet (pdf)|

 |Osmunda spectabilis - royal fern: mum pot: $12|

 This large fern has fronds that resemble locust leaves.
 Like the cinnamon fern, it appreciates a lot of moisture, and can grow six feet tall.
-We only have a few of these.
+It will grow in standing water; ideal for the edge of a pond.

 |Osmundastrum cinnamomeum - cinnamon fern: mum pot: $8|